Will a U Visa Ever Lead to a Green Card?

 You must show that you or your family member would be subjected to "extreme hardship" if you weren't permitted to reside together in the United States.
 This is not an easy task, so you should consult an immigration attorney to help you.

-Consulting with an attorney or a nonprofit organization can be a good idea to help you prepare a convincing application for USCIS.
+Consulting with an attorney or a nonprofit organization can be an excellent idea to help you prepare a convincing application for USCIS, particularly if new grounds of inadmissibility have arisen in your case.
 An attorney can assist you in gathering documentation that satisfies the relevant requirements and see your case to a positive decision.

 Talk to a Lawyer